Sums of powers, and products of elements of the middle third Cantor set: Introduction.

-This method is a slight variation of the method of an earlier paper \cite{Aritro} that gives us $\C +\C =[0,2]$, which we restate in Section 2 of this paper.
-In Section 3, we outline the proof for the case of the product $\C \cdot \C \cdot \C \cdot \C$.
-In Section 4, we outline our argument for the sum of the sets $C^{(m)}$.
-In Section 5, we specifically deal with the case of $m=2$, and expand the measure of the open set we obtain from Section 4 for the case $m=2$.
+We do not find the largest possible union of open intervals in the sums and products of Cantor sets with this method, but demonstrate that the question of finding an open interval is of a similar level of complexity as our elementary proof that shows $\C+\C=[0,2]$.
+Further, with our method, we demonstrate an algorithm that constructs Cauchy sequences of elements of $\C$ that converge to the elements of the Cantor set that make up the product or sum expression.

-Our method should also enable us to find open intervals in the sets of the form $\C^{(m_1)}\cdot \C^{(m_2)} \cdots \C^{(m_k)}$, where $m_1,m_2,\dots $ are some suitable integers, and $k$ is an integer dependent on these values of $m_1,m_2,\dots$, but we don't pursue that problem here.
-As the values of $m_1,m_2,\dots$ become large, this is again a problem where Athreya, Reznick, Tyson's methods become difficult.
+This is a slight variation of the method of an earlier paper \cite{Aritro} that gives us $\C +\C =[0,2]$, which we restate in the Appendix.
+Although the result is well known, the method serves as a basic illustration of the ideas used in Section 2 and 3 of this paper.
+In Section 2, we outline the proof for the case of the product $\C \cdot \C \cdot \C \cdot \C$.
+In Section 3, we outline our argument for the sum of the sets $C^{(m)}$.

-In principle, our methods should also be applicable for questions on arbitrary $\C_{\lambda}$ Cantor sets, (where $C_{\lambda}$ is the Cantor set where at each stage a middle $1-2\lambda$ fraction open set is cut out from the existing intervals) and questions such as finding open intervals in product sets $\C_{\lambda_1} \cdot \C_{\lambda_2}\cdot..\cdot \C_{\lambda_k}$ should naturally be answerable with our methods, although we don't deal with such a problem here.
-Although we don't address the question here, we could also be able to find the Hausdorff dimension of such sets by using this method.
+The methods of Section 2 of this paper will be seen to be applicable for questions on arbitrary central $\C_{\lambda}$ Cantor sets, ($C_{\lambda}$ is the usual central Cantor set where at each $k$'th stage, a middle $(1-2\lambda)$ fraction open interval is cut out from the intervals existing at the $(k-1)$'th stage.) and the question of finding open intervals in product sets such as $\C_{\lambda_1} \cdot \C_{\lambda_2}\cdot..\cdot \C_{\lambda_m}$.
+This question was raised as an open question in the concluding section of recent work by Takahashi \cite{Takahashi}, where the study of products of Cantor sets was motivated by certain dynamical questions.
+In a manuscript in preparation, we are considering these questions.